wonderunit/storyboarder/server/README.md

 Now you'll have `server/cert.pem` and `server/key.pem`, which the server will use automatically when in `development` mode.

+By default, all the apps (Shot Generator, AR, XR) connects to the `stbr.link`, but not to the localhost.
+If you want to change it to the localhost, then change the link in the `root/src/js/shared/network/config.js`

 ## Usage

 From the Storyboarder root source folder: